History of Asbestos Use

 - Furnace liners, ducts and fireplaces

 Building construction didn’t lay sole claim to the asbestos market.
-Commercial and industrial projects consumed immense asbestos quantities.
+Commercial and industrial projects consumed immense asbestos quantities as well.

 Asbestos material manufacturers and producers included:

-- Automotive sectors were making asbestos brakes and clutches
+- Automotive sectors, which used asbestos brakes and clutches

-- Shipbuilders were applying asbestos materials around boilers and pipes
+- Shipbuilders, which used asbestos materials around boilers and pipes

-- Oil refineries and chemical factories using fire-proof products
+- Oil refineries and chemical factories used asbestos to fireproof products

-- Aircraft and aerospace builders were implementing asbestos protection
+- Aircraft and aerospace builders implemented asbestos-based protection systems

 No matter what industry used asbestos products, every single one placed their workers at serious health risks from asbestos exposure.

-History showed there was no such thing as safe asbestos exposure, no matter what classification of asbestos—chrysotile or amphibole.
-History also showed that asbestos exposure was the sole cause of the deadly cancer disease called mesothelioma.
+History shows there is no such thing as safe asbestos exposure, no matter what type of asbestos was used.
+Medical authorities agree asbestos is the sole cause of mesothelioma.

 Health Risks From Asbestos Exposure

-Although American asbestos materials phased out in the 1980s, the long-term health exposure from asbestos exposure continued to this day.
+Although asbestos materials were mostly phased out in the 1980s, the long-term health effects of asbestos exposure still affect thousands of people each year.
 Many people exposed to asbestos decades ago are only now beginning to show symptoms of mesothelioma, and much more will be diagnosed in the upcoming months and years.

-Asbestos particle exposure is the only known cause of mesothelioma.
-When workers inhaled asbestos fibers, these tiny particles impaled their lung lining—the pleura.
+Asbestos exposure is the only known cause of mesothelioma.
+When workers inhaled asbestos fibers, these tiny particles get stuck inside their bodies.
 It’s impossible to exhale asbestos fibers, and they don’t break down like organic impurities.
-These nasty shards permanently stay in the pleura.
+The fibers do not break down over time and cause long-term irritation within the body.
 Eventually, they form scar tissue that triggers cancer cells that grow and divide uncontrollably.

 While there’s still no known cure for mesothelioma, significant medical advancements have been made throughout the history of mesothelioma research.
 Today, mesothelioma patients have greater odds at longer-term survival thanks to mesothelioma specialists and the ability for experts to develop personalized treatment plans.

 Mesothelioma patients may be entitled to compensation to cover personal damages, lost wages, and most importantly, treatment costs.
-Retaining a specialized lawyer can help you and your loved ones determine how you were exposed to asbestos, which resulted in your diagnosis.
+Retaining a specialized lawyer can help you and your loved ones determine how you were exposed to asbestos.